nathanemyers-dev/ai-computational-memory/white-paper/continuity-failure-modes.md

 • enforce supervisory controls
 • maintain governed, non‑advisory continuity

-This taxonomy is required for regulated deployment of computational memory.
+This taxonomy is required for governed deployment of computational memory.

 _______________________